 Best water sports vacation: Gulf Shores, Alabama

 If spending time on or in the water is your jam, Gulf Shores is the perfect vacation spot.
 Kayaking, parasailing, surfing, or renting your own personal watercraft are all available to you in Gulf Shores.
 You can even sign up for a guided diving tour of a freighter ship that sank not far off the shore and makes up the largest artificial reef program in the United States.
 This is a great starter dive for beginners.
-Check out these affordable summer getaways perfect for families.

 The median weekly rate for a two-bedroom rental in July in Gulf Shores is $1,583.